 This function must return the list of all test cases and test case groups in the test suite module that are to be executed.
 This list also specifies the order the cases and groups will be executed by Common Test.
 A test case is represented by an atom, the name of the test case function.
-A test case group is represented by a {group, GroupName} tuple, where GroupName, an atom, is the name of the group (defined with groups/0).
+A test case group is represented by a group tuple, where GroupName, an atom, is the name of the group (defined in groups/0).
+Execution properties for groups may also be specified, both for a top level group and for any of its sub-groups.
+Group execution properties specified here, will override properties in the group definition (see groups/0).
+(With value default, the group definition properties will be used).

-If $\{skip, Reason\}$ is returned, all test cases in the module will be skipped, and the Reason will be printed on the HTML result page.
+If {skip,Reason} is returned, all test cases in the module will be skipped, and the Reason will be printed on the HTML result page.